rsethi21/sddVisualization/README.md

   -c COORDINATE, --coordinate COORDINATE
                         yaml file with labelling configurations -s SAVE, --save SAVE  output folder path
+  --size
-  --size  whether to modulate size of points by number of confirmed damages
+        whether to modulate size of points by number of confirmed damages --angle ANGLE ANGLE
+        two arguments to change the angle of the image
 ```
 ### Outputs for runImage.py